Experienced ranch bronc riders teach rookies all the lessons they wish they’d know when they started out.

 It takes far more than good luck and an eight-second ride to be a successful ranch bronc rider.
 With payouts exceeding entry fees and travel expenses, rodeos nearly every weekend in the spring and summer months, and top-notch competitors and broncs, today’s working cowboys can make bronc riding a profitable side business.

-Last January, eight rookie ranch bronc riders gathered at the Goshen Country Fairground in Torrington, Wyoming, for a one-day school that offered advice on the fundamentals of ranch bronc riding, from safety and chute procedures to equipment adjustment, injury prevention and management, to financial and travel management and goal setting.
+Last January, eight rookie ranch bronc riders gathered at the Goshen Country Fairground in Torrington, Wyoming, for a one-day school that offered advice on the fundamentals of ranch bronc riding, from safety and chute procedures to equipment adjustment and injury prevention and management.
+It also covered financial and travel management and goal setting.

 “There’s desire among young cowboys to ride ranch broncs, but there’s also a want and need for guidance and tools,” says Naomi Loomis, coordinator of the bronc riding school, a Western States Ranch Rodeo Association representative and a longtime producer of ranch rodeos in Nebraska and Wyoming.
 “There is a lot more that goes into ranch bronc riding than it appears, and my goal was to find people who could teach the rookies, because I guarantee they will be the ones the next generation of riders will look up to, so we need to give them the tools to pass along to others.
 I’m a big believer in ranching traditions, and ranch bronc riding is one I don’t want to see lose momentum.”